911±¬ÁÏ

 Fungicides

 The 911±¬ÁÏ recommends that you don't use fungicides.
-Fungicides (including organic types) may reduce biodiversity, impact soil health and have wider adverse environmental effects.
+Fungicides (including organic types) may reduce , impact soil health and have wider adverse environmental effects.
 If you do intend to use a fungicide, please read the information given in the link and download below to ensure that use, storage and disposal of the product is done in a responsible and legally compliant manner.

 The products listed in the ‘Fungicides for gardeners’ document below are legally available for use by home gardeners in the UK.
 This information is provided to avoid misuse of legal products and the use of unauthorised and untested products, which potentially has more serious consequences for the environment and wildlife than when products are used legally.
 Homemade products are not recommended as they are unregulated and usually untested.